Migrate ECS instances across or within accounts

 • If you set Destination Type to ECS Image:

-After the migration is successful, a custom Alibaba Cloud image is created.
-You can scroll to the right and in the Migration Deliverable column, click View Report to view the image detection results.
-For more information, see View image detection results.
+After a successful migration, Alibaba Cloud creates a custom image.
+You can scroll to the right and click View Report in the Migration Deliverables column to view image detection results.
+View image detection results.

 image

 In the Actions column, click Create Instance.
-You are redirected to the instance creation page in the ECS console with the custom image pre-selected.
-For more information, see Create an instance using a custom image or a shared image.
+You are redirected to the instance creation page in the ECS console, where the custom image is preselected.
+For more information about how to create an ECS instance, see Create an instance from a custom image or shared image.

 image